Pniów, Silesian Voivodeship

 Pniów is a village in the administrative district of Gmina Toszek, within Gliwice County, Silesian Voivodeship, in southern Poland.
-It lies approximately 7 km south-east of Toszek, 16 km north of Gliwice, and 34 km north-west of the regional capital Katowice.

 In the Liber fundationis episcopatus Vratislaviensis from around 1295–1305 the village was mentioned under the Latinized name Pnow.
 It was the location of a motte-and-bailey castle from the 13th-14th century, which is now an archaeological site.

 Transport

 The Voivodeship road 901 runs through Pniów, and the National road 94 runs nearby, southwest of the village.